 Informational Writing Tip #5: Publishing your writing can be scary!

 Keep in mind that the purpose is to learn from the experience and make your next piece (and the next and the next) of informational writing even better!

 Welcome to the conclusion of the series, The Writing Process: Informational Writing!

 Each of the Related Lessons in the series, found in the right-hand sidebar, has focused on a different step of the writing process.
 In this lesson, you will use the writing you have developed over the last four lessons to publish a feature article.

-What are the areas you need to review before publishing?
-Turn to your teacher or parent and name as many as you can.
+- What are the areas you need to review before publishing?

 If you said focus, organization, style, sentence fluency, conventions, and formatting, then excellent work!
 Move on to the Got It? section to review your writing in each of these areas.